 Originally scheduled to hit theaters in July 2019, Top Gun: Maverick had its premiere pushed back almost a year by Paramount Pictures.
 The studio announced that the film’s new release date will be June 26, 2020.

 Paramount Pictures isn’t revealing too many details about the sequel’s plot, but the story is rumored to explore the relationship between human pilots and unmanned drones in the modern military.
 Given the film’s working title, Top Gun: Maverick, it’s expected that Cruise’s pilot character will be at the center of the story — likely fighting to affirm the value of human pilots.

 The film will reunite Cruise with Oblivion director Joseph Kosinski, who also directed 2010’s TRON: Legacy.
 Paramount Pictures confirmed Kosinski as the film’s director in a July 2017 announcement that also revealed the film’s initial July 2019 release date.
 Perhaps just as notably, the original film’s producer, Jerry Bruckheimer, is also behind the scenes for the sequel.

 Kenny Loggins is planning to record a new version of his song Danger Zone for the Top Gun sequel.
 The original film featured a memorable montage of flight clips set to Danger Zone, and Loggins indicated that he’s hoping to team up with a young rock musician or band to give the song new life in Top Gun: Maverick.

-Updated on June 20, 2019: Added news regarding the first footage from the film.
+Updated on July 18, 2019: Added the first trailer for the movie.